GinnyThomas/Heyday/README.md

- # Anonymeet
+ # Heyday

 ----
 ### Description
 This application is an anonymous preference survey app to arrange a meet-up with friends.
 It is a web based application.

-The idea of Anonymeet, prior to being named, came from [Matt Zimmer](https://github.com/Zimmja).
+The idea of Heyday, prior to being named, came from [Matt Zimmer](https://github.com/Zimmja).
 Although getting together with friends is fun, the process of finding the day that works best for everyone can be a headache, especially when you often find yourself committing to a day you would rather not because that is when so-and-so if free.

-Anonymeet puts anonymous into your next meeting by using algorithms to calculate the best date to meet based on the submitted answers of your friends.
+Heyday puts anonymous into your next meeting by using algorithms to calculate the best date to meet based on the submitted answers of your friends.

 - this portion may be removed if we do not meet stretch goals
 -
-Although the idea started with picking the best date, Anonymeet goes beyond that and can help add anonymity to other stuff like picking a restaurant or an event location.
+Although the idea started with picking the best date, Heyday goes beyond that and can help add anonymity to other stuff like picking a restaurant or an event location.
 Add your desired criteria and give it a [try.](#running-anonymeet)
 ----